 - Effective immediately SERFF filings containing multiple Types of Insurance (TOI), commonly referred to as commercial package filings (for review purposes), will no longer be accepted.
 Such filings have resulted in the approval of lines that are not in compliance with the defense outside the limits requirements or applicable exemption order requirements.
 Refer to Directive 3-2011 for details.

 - We also participate in the NAIC Uniform Product Coding Matrix for describing lines of insurance when making a rate or form filing.
 Sometimes special situations arise that require a specific transmittal header.
 Those can be found attached to the bulletin which pertains to the special situation.
 An example of such a situation are the two bulletins that were issued due to issues arising from 9/11 and from the subsequent TRIA legislation.
-You can also check the IMPORTANT NOTICES for other special situations when they arise.
+You can also check the department NEWS page for other special situations when they arise.

 - Self-Certification Program for Form Filings – As of June 1, 2003, Arkansas is participating under an alternative form filing program that provides an insurance company the option of certifying that a form filing complies with all Arkansas laws for the particular filing.
 It is recommended only for routine filings and not for filings that may contain controversial or new products.
 The Certification Form can be downloaded here.